 While the original version has the ® sign spaced apart from the Adidas logo.
 A quick way of telling the difference between the real and the replica.

 Now that you know how to spot the replica Yeezy Boost 350 V2 Tail Light by looking at the size tag too, let’s move on to the next step of the comparison.

 This is basically the text under the size’s print, on the middle left side of the real vs fake Yeezy Tail Light’s size tag.

-Most of the time, on the replica Yeezy Tail Light sneakers, the “EVH” text is thicker than the text on the authentic Yeezy Tail Light’s text, and this is visible in the fake vs real Yeezy Tail Light image above.
+Most of the time, on the replica Yeezy Tail Light sneakers, the “EVH” text is thicker than the text on the authentic Yeezy Tail Light text, and this is visible in the fake vs real Yeezy Tail Light image above.

-As for the second step of the guide on how to spot fake Yeezy Boost 350 V2 Tail Light sneakers, we are going to insect the box label of the fake vs real Yeezy Tail Lights.
+As for the second step of the guide on how to spot fake Yeezy Boost 350 V2 Tail Light sneakers, we are going to inspect the box label of the fake vs real Yeezy Tail Lights.

 Now, it is important to understand that the Yeezy-Adidas collaboration releases its sneakers in two versions – the US version and the international version.

-The US version displays three-country sizes on the box label – US, UK and F. Here, the US size is in large print, while the other two sizes featured under the US size and in smaller prints.
+The US version displays three-country sizes on the box label – US, UK and F. Here, the US size is in large print, while the other two sizes are featured under the US size and in smaller prints.